marvukusic/FeedMyRSS/README.md

 ## Features

-- **Provider View**: Users can see a list of RSS feed providers which they've subscribed to.
+- **Feeds View**: Users can see a list of RSS feeds which they've subscribed to.
-- **Add Providers**: Allows users to subscribe to various RSS feed providers by inserting their RSS feed URL.
+- **Add Feed**: Allows users to subscribe to various RSS feeds by inserting their URL.
-- **Remove Provider**: Users can remove RSS feed from list by swiping left unwanted RSS feed provider.
+- **Remove Feed**: Users can remove RSS feed from list by swiping left unwanted RSS feed.
-- **Feed View**: Users can select an RSS feed provider from the list to view its latest RSS feed items in a separate screen.
+- **Items View**: Users can select an RSS feed from the list to view its latest items in a separate screen.
-- **News View**: Users can read news article in popup view by tapping on relevant RSS feed item.
+- **Article View**: Users can read news article in popup view by tapping on relevant RSS feed item.
 - **MVVM Architecture**: Adheres to MVVM for better organization and testability.
-- **Data Persistence**: Stores data locally to persist RSS feed provider selection.
+- **Data Persistence**: Stores data locally to persist RSS feeds selection.
 - **Unit and UI Testing**: Includes unit and UI tests for essential components.

 ## Requirements